-The post-war period saw the shaping of the new Belarusian economy which was controlled exclusively from Moscow and during which Belarus became a major industrial center of the Soviet Union, with a focus on heavy machinery.
+The post-war period saw the shaping of the new Belarusian economy which was controlled exclusively from Moscow.
+During this period Belarus became a major industrial center of the Soviet Union, with a focus on heavy machinery.
 A lot of Russians migrated into Belarus during this time, which resulted in the decrease of the Belarusian peasant part - the "carrier" of the Belarusian language and culture.
-The "culture campaigns" enforced all throughout the Soviet republics at that time were meant to establish Russian as the language of the huge USSR and bring about a new amorphous uniform culture and on paper everybody's (except - as it turned out in practice - for the party officials) equality.
-"All animals are equal but some are more equal than others".
-As part of these campaigns, Russian was forced as the only language for teaching, work, public affairs and official documents.
-Probably due to the proximity to (and the consequent ease of migration from) Russia, it was in Belarus where after a hundred years of this cultural and linguistic genocide the Belarusian language fell into a coma, from which it never truly awoke.
+The "culture campaigns" enforced all throughout the Soviet republics at that time were meant to establish Russian as the language of the huge USSR and bring about a new amorphous uniform culture and on paper everybody's equality.
+Everybody's, but as it turned out in practice, except for the party officials. ("All animals are equal but some are more equal than others."
+George Orwell) As part of these campaigns, Russian was forced as the only language for teaching, work, public affairs and official documents.
+Probably due to the proximity to and the consequent ease of migration from Russia, after a hundred years of this cultural and linguistic genocide the Belarusian language fell into a coma, from which it never recovered.

-These days Belarus is a dictatorship and while most people abroad are brainwashed by the media to believe that the dictatorship rests upon the falsified election campaigns, I'd say this dictatorship simply very carefully designed and nurtured or even created its electorate: middle-aged and elderly people who have never lived in a market economy and are afraid of it; the numerous police who keep multiplying year after year as more people (who are not the brightest people in the country) choose for good salaries and state flats; and entrepreneurs who have figured out that it's precisely in the fact that it's so difficult to run a business in this heavily regulated market economy and that there are so few people with entrepreneural spirit, where they gain their main competitive advantage in the under-saturated Belarusian market.
+These days Belarus is a dictatorship and while most people abroad are brainwashed by the media to believe that the dictatorship rests upon the falsified election campaigns, I'd say this dictatorship simply carefully designed and nurtured its electorate: middle-aged and elderly people who have never lived in a market economy and are afraid of it; numerous police who keep multiplying year after year as more people - not the brightest in the country - choose for good salaries and state flats; and the few entrepreneurs who happily exploit their rare networking and/or bribing skills as a main competitive advantage in the under-saturated Belarusian market.

-As to these new Belarusian entrepreneurs, the country's weird combination of being a dictatorship and a market economy on a daily basis means that most of their energy is spent on trying to figure out a way to still make profit in a country where presidential decrees have one main target: to pump out as much money of the people to support the regime as possible.
-Like I said, this is the only competitive advantage the local entrepreneurs ever need to gain: once they figure out how to co-exist with the regime, they are pretty much safe from then on, as the market, starved for consumer goods and services during the Soviet era of asceticism, is far from being saturated in any of its industries and niches.
+As to these new Belarusian entrepreneurs, the country's weird combination of being a dictatorship and a market economy on a daily basis means that most of their energy is spent on trying to figure out a way to still make profit in a country where presidential decrees have one main target: to pump out of people as much money as possible to support the regime.
+Like I said, creating a network is the only competitive advantage the local entrepreneurs ever need to gain: once they figure out how to co-exist with the regime, they are pretty much safe from then on, as the market, starved for consumer goods and services during the Soviet era of asceticism, is far from being saturated in any of its industries and niches.
 The thing is, it takes a certain type of character to be able to run a business or simply live in a lawless state where the government has all the power and the individual - none.
 This means that many young people who don't have that type of character just try to leave the country.

-I also left, but not before I tried to fit in, and co-exist and even run a business (I started a books translations publishing business for a media holding) in the country.
+I also left, but not before I tried to fit in, and co-exist and even run a business (I started a books translations publishing business for a media holding).
 And then it gradually dawned on me that there's no point in trying to fit in in a system which is actually carefully designed to leave you out.
 There are just too many elderly people in an aging nation who at the end of the day are happy with their miserable but secure pensions and would never put it at risk by trying to vote differently in any election.
 Naturally, the Belarusian government doesn't stop all the young people who leave Belarus every year - I think, this government knows that once the restless ones leave, it's actually left with a more stable, manageable electorate.
-Curiously, although the government doesn't stop the people who want to leave from leaving, yet it wants to control them - that's why these people are supposed to apply for a very specific type of passport: "passport of a Belarusian person living abroad".
-To make sure people apply for this peculiar passport, the government introduced a clever restriction: an ordinary, local passport can only be changed inside Belarus.
-And that's how after finding out about this curious and unexpected restriction we ended up going through Belarus on our round-the-world trip: all the pages of my ordinary passport which I received right before we left for the trip in 2010 were finished.

-Jordi says his highlights for Belarus are the forest (it's endless and is everywhere) and the street cats (very beautiful and cuddly).
-I am of course very biased regarding this country, but I do think that in Belarus we have awesome forest with lots of berries and mushrooms, gorgeous lakes and rivers that make awesome picnicking spots in summer, some great spots to do nordic skiing in winter, cool DJ's and great discos that are much more fun than anywhere else in the world, "smetana" - super tasty sour cream which is the base of the local cuisine, and beautiful chestnut blossom in May.
+Jordi says his highlights for Belarus are the forest (it's endless and everywhere) and the street cats (very beautiful and cuddly).
+I am of course very biased towards my country, but I do think that in Belarus we have awesome forest with lots of berries and mushrooms, gorgeous lakes and rivers that make great picnicking spots in summer, nice spots to do nordic skiing in winter, cool DJ's and great discos that are much more fun than anywhere else in the world.
+We also have "smetana" - super tasty sour cream which is the base of the local cuisine, and beautiful chestnut blossom in May.
 Surprising as it might sound, Belarus does have a baby-size tourist industry, but it's targeted exclusively at Russians (they come in summer to stay in sanatoriums or rented bungalows in the middle of the forest on the banks of rivers or lakes).
-I'd say if anyone would consider a tourist visit to Belarus, they should definitely come in summer as that's when the country is at its best - it's sunny, the forests are full of berries and the water in the rivers and lakes is warm, so you can have barbeque with the locals, swim and camp.
-It's too bad for Jordi that none of his two visits have been in summer :-), but we will correct that some time in the future.
+I'd say if anyone would consider a tourist visit to Belarus, they should definitely come in summer.
+That's when the country is at its best - it's sunny, the forests are full of berries and the water in the rivers and lakes is warm, so you can have barbeque with the locals, swim and camp.
+It's too bad that the two times that Jordi visited Belarus were both in winter, but we will correct that some time in the future.

 Minsk, train station: